-On occasion, when you go to install DesktopServer on a Windows-based PC, you might run into an error telling you that another service is running on Port 80.
-In order for any local development environment to work, this port is needed and should anything be utilizing this port, your local web service will not work.
+From time to time, a new user will install DesktopServer on a Windows-based PC and run into an error message about another service running on Port 80.
+Port 80 is required for any local development environment to work, so when something else is utilizing this port, DesktopServer will not install correctly.

 Many times, this issue is caused by Skype taking over control of Port 80 in order to make it accessible to people behind corporate firewalls.
 Also, it sometimes happens that once you have upgraded your Skype, you will find that your locally installed websites only display a white screen.
 This is also caused by the Port 80 conflict.
 (An easy way to tell if your white screen is caused by a Port 80 conflict is if you also get a white screen when you click on the “Sites” button on the main menu of DesktopServer.)